glennzw/GoBridge/README.md

 You will need to create and authorize a service account, save the `service_secret.json` file to the working directory, and delegate domain-wide authority for the service account.
 This will give permission to impersonate any user and insert the email into their inbox.
 For a step by step list of instructions please see [GMailSetup.md](GMailSetupDocumentation/GMailSetup.md)

+## This stack

+This stack changes some ways the core GoBridge applicaiton works in order to work within a docker compose stack.

 ## Package Installation
 Run `pip3 install -r requirements.txt` to install the appropriate packages.

 ## Configuration
-Appropriate settings can be defined in the `config.json` file.
+Appropriate settings are defined in the `docker-compose.yml` file as environment variables.
 The default values are:

 ```
 [GOBRIDGE]